RonenSherman/FarmersMarket/deploy-instructions.md

 - Works on any hosting platform

 ## 🎉 Once deployed:
-Your Duvall Farmers Market website will be available 24/7 online!
+Your Duvall Farmers Market Online Service website will be available 24/7 online!